Concerns regarding the care of patients

 Another recommendation was that the trust needed to ensure that “navigating patients in the department is done by a suitably trained and qualified member of staff.”
 Other recommendations have required the trust to ensure that all staff have the appropriate training to carry out their roles safely and effectively and to make sure that the appropriate number of staff are deployed to meet the care needs of their patients.

 If you or a family member have suffered an injury as a result of emergency care you received, Medical Accident Group is here to help.
 We have a team of dedicated clinical negligence solicitors who will guide you through the process of making a claim.
-Call the team now on 0800 050 1668 or email at [email protected].
+Call the team now on 0800 050 1668 or fill in the form below.